ProdPerfect/monday/README.md

 # monday
-A Monday Python Client Library
+A monday.com Python Client Library

 For an overview of the Monday API, [click here](https://monday.com/developers/v2#introduction-section).